Flooding can happen at any time of year so it's important that you're always prepared. Find out if you're at risk of flooding.

 Developers should consider the flood risk implication of any new development before submitting a planning application for a new site.

-You should consult the Local Plan to identify suitable areas for new developments and consider the use of sustainable drainage systems (SuDS) to manage surface water run-off from new development sites.
+You should consult the Local Plan to identify suitable areas for new developments.
+Considering the use of sustainable drainage systems (SuDS) to manage surface water run off from new development sites.

 Areas at risk of flooding